Empire Earth (video game): Gameplay

 Empire Earth is a history-based real-time strategy game.
 Empire Earth uses 3D graphics.
 The game itself contains many unique and innovative features, including a "morale" system, which directly affects individual units' statistics.
 It also incorporates a "hero" system.
 These can be built at the town center or capital.
 There are two types of heroes, Strategist heroes who heal surrounding units and can demoralize enemy units while Warrior heroes give morale to surrounding units and have greater attack power.
 The player has the option of creating their own civilization with unique bonuses.
 Empire Earth has a map editor included.

 Epochs are the ages a player passes through in Empire Earth.
 Each of these epochs represents an age within history.
 In Empire Earth, the last two ages (Digital and Nano Ages) are set into the moderate future (at the time of release in 2001).
 In the Art of Conquest, a third future age, the Space Age, is available.
 It deals with space colonization.
 Each epoch brings new technologies and units.
 Epoch advancement requires additional buildings to be built and the costs of advancing increases as more epochs are attained, although the ability to gather the required resources greatly increases as well.
 With new epochs, some new units are available at the cost of having to abandon the ability to produce old units, though any old units still alive are kept.
 The epochs in Empire Earth are the Prehistoric Age, the Stone Age, the Copper Age, the Bronze Age, the Dark Age, the Middle Ages, the Renaissance, the Imperial age, the Industrial age, the Atomic World War I age, the Atomic World War II Age, the Atomic Modern Age, the Digital Age, and the Nano Age.
 An extra epoch, the Space Age, is available in Empire Earth: The Art of Conquest.

 Several different units are available in each epoch, each being produced in a different building.
 Some units such as infantry are available in every epoch and can be created at the barracks.
 Other units such as archers are available from the Stone Age to the Renaissance and are created at archery ranges.
 Horsemen are available from the Copper Age to the Industrial Age and are created at stables.
 Siege weapons such as catapults are produced at siege factories, they are available starting from the Bronze Age until the Dark Ages and are later substituted by the trebuchet in the Middle Ages throughout the Imperial age, finally being replaced by cannons in the Renaissance.
 In the Atomic Age-World War I epoch some new buildings are made available to the player, such as airports, tank factories, and naval yards where certain planes, tanks, and submarines, etc. can be produced.
-In the Digital age Cyber Factories and Laboratories are available and can produce many types of mechs, referred to as "Cybers".
+In the Digital age Cyber Factories and Laboratories are available and can produce many types of robots, referred to as "Cybers".